dusty-nv/jetson-inference/docs/posenet.md

 - [`posenet.cpp`](../examples/posenet/posenet.cpp) (C++)
 - [`posenet.py`](../python/examples/posenet.py) (Python)

-These samples are able to detect objects in images, videos, and camera feeds.
+These samples are able to detect the poses of multiple humans in images, videos, and camera feeds.
 For more info about the various types of input/output streams supported, see the [Camera Streaming and Multimedia](aux-streaming.md) page.

 ## Pose Estimation on Images